-Of course, reading a novel for fun or watching a movie are fine – just make sure that you’re allocating time to improving yourself as well.
+Of course, reading a novel for fun or watching a movie is fine – just make sure that you’re allocating time to improving yourself as well.

-This improves your character and resilience, and gives you confidence to carry on when things get a little tough.
+This improves your character and resilience and gives you the confidence to carry on when things get a little tough.

 Having persistence and patience means learning that no isn’t “no” – it’s just ‘not now.’